EuichanJeong/4x4-6T-SRAM-LTspice/README.md

 * `BL`
 * `BLB`

+The internal storage nodes `Q` and `QB` remain inside the SRAM cell.

-This allowed the same verified 6T SRAM cell to be reused throughout the 2×2 and 4×4 arrays without manually rebuilding the transistor-level circuit.
+This hierarchical approach allowed the same verified 6T SRAM circuit to be reused throughout the 2×2 and 4×4 arrays without manually rebuilding the six-transistor circuit for each memory cell.

 ---